 National Rod Licence

 To fish for coarse species in England and Wales you must have a National Rod Licence which you can buy from the Post Office either online or in person from an outlet.
-Licences run from 1 April for 12 months and you’ll need one every year, not just once!
+Licences now run for 12 months from when you buy them.
 Alternatively an eight day licence can be purchased if you only plan on fishing on a holiday.

 Tidal rivers like the Thames in London can be fished for free.
 For most other places you will need permission and a permit.
 Some venues allow you to buy a day ticket on the bank if a bailiff turns up.
 If not then you get away with it.
 Other venues require a day ticket to be bought in advance, often from a local tackle shop.

 If you will be fishing regularly then you should consider joining an angling club.
-You can research these on Google or sites like Fishing Waters, which is my new website.
+You can research these on the internet.
 My advice at first is to ask about all of the options in your local tackle shop.
 They will be able to tell you about your local venues, if there is any free fishing, and even sell you an annual permit.

 Prices for angling clubs and associations vary dramatically so you should do a bit of research before buying a book.
 For less than £30 I can fish miles of rivers and drains for 12 months, while some venues will charge a tenner for a single day.